 Once I was more open, I quickly noticed that Pythian really believes in their employees.
 They really empower their employees to do well and have a company culture to nurture their growth.
 They are always to open to new ideas and are always willing to take on risks with you.
 In the event that your new idea does not work, they still support you and move on to other ideas without pointing fingers or seeing you as a failure.
 Pythian’s unwritten culture is to make sure their employees don’t fail.
 Being in HR here, I was able to observe that these facts are not just in our department, but is well exemplified in all business units across Pythian, starting from the CEO and Founder, to the Senior Executive team, to the Leadership team, and so on.
 I also had the opportunity to address my concerns to my own colleagues and manager, and they were nothing but supportive.
 They provided immediate feedback and were able to share relatable experiences with me.

 Today, I feel like I am a much better swimmer.
 With the support I was given by my colleagues, my managers, and the company, my confidence in my abilities has grown, and I know I have and will continue to add value to the organization.
 I feel I have met the expectations of the people who hired me, and I know I have made the right decision in joining this team.

 This was my own experience of the first 6 months at Pythian.
 I hope that others have had similar or will have similar experiences (although I hope they are better swimmers).
 It has been tough, but I’ve enjoyed every second of it.
 Life is a journey after all!

-4 Responses to “My first 6 months @ Pythian”
+4 Responses to “My First 6 Months Working at Pythian”